RTMecha/BetterLegacy/README.md

 ﻿# BetterLegacy

 > [!WARNING]\
-> The mod is currently being worked on, so there is no way to install yet.
-If you want to beta test, feel free to join the [Discord server](https://discord.gg/5XfVScJSK5) and get the mod testing role..
+> The mod is currently being worked on, so there is no way to install yet other than through testing.
+If you want to beta test the most latest builds, feel free to join the [Discord server](https://discord.gg/5XfVScJSK5) and get the mod testing role to get access to the mod-testing channel.

 Make Project Arrhythmia (Legacy) better than ever before with this singular mod.
-If you want to know how to install, navigate to the bottom.
+If you want to know how to install, go [here](https://github.com/RTMecha/BetterLegacy/edit/master/README.md#installation)

 ## Info
 The mod is made up of 8 sections, all originating from their own mods.